Decet (Enescu)

 The Decet for winds (Dixtuor à vents) in D major, Op.
 14, is a chamber music work by the Romanian composer George Enescu, written in 1906 and first performed in Paris the same year.
-A performance lasts about 23 minutes.

-History

 Enescu composed his Decet swiftly, in the first months of 1906.
 He had just finished his First Symphony, Op.
 13, the previous year.
 The Decet was given its first performance in Paris (less than six months after the symphony) on 12 June 1906 at a concert of the Société Moderne d'Instruments à Vent.

+A typical performance lasts about 23 minutes.

 Analysis

 The Decet is scored for two flutes, oboe, cor anglais, two clarinets, two bassoons, and two horns—in other words, a double wind quintet, with cor anglais in place of the second oboe.
 It is both a "sensationally orchestrated chamber work" and a "superb symphony in D".

 Although it is easy to associate Enescu's Octet for Strings and the Decet because of their similar instrumental scheme (a double string quartet and a double wind quintet, respectively), they are very different in structure and style.
 While the four movements of the Octet are united by cyclic thematic procedures into a single sonata-allegro form, the Decet is more of a relaxed divertimento on the model of wind serenades of the Classical era, with a nod to the serenades of the Romantic period as well.
 Enescu’s customary cyclic thematic treatment does not appear in this work: Themes do not recur from one movement to another, nor are multiple themes built from the same generating cells.

 The overall rhapsodic quality of the Decet disguises its classical structures, worked out with thematic economy and contrapuntal workmanship of considerable finesse.
 This relaxed style results in part from the unpredictable spontaneity with which the themes are presented, as well as from the considerable liberty with which Enescu treats the familiar forms.
 In addition, contrast of tonalities is minimized (similar to the design of Enescu’s Second Violin Sonata, composed seven years earlier), here in the interests of maintaining a unified atmosphere.
 Instead of a definite contrast, each new theme presents only a new hue.
 Even the most lively elements, such as the brisk dance-like theme in the middle section of the second movement, or the main theme of the finale do not disturb the predominating feeling of gentle nostalgia and soothed sorrow.

 The Decet is in three movements: